moojig12/42_exam_practice/passed/doc_permutations.md

 The solutions must be given in alphabetical order.

-We will not try your program with strings containing duplicates (eg: 'abccd').
+We will not try your program with wstrings containing duplicates (eg: 'abccd').

 For example this should work: